taliaairma/narwhal-bunny/assets/markdowns/Simplified JS.md

 }

 Notice, how hositing allowed greetWorld() to be called before the greetWorld() function was defined!
 Since hoisting isn't considered good practice, we simply want you to be aware of this feature.

+Calling a Function

+To call a function in your code, you type the funciton name followed by parentheses.

+This function call executes the function body, or all of the statements between the curly braces in the function declaration.

+1. function sayThanks() {
+        console.log('Thank you for your purchase!
+We appreciate your business.')
+}

+2. sayThanks();
+3. // Thank you for your purchase!
+We appreciate your business!